 The Beverly Public Library provides public access to the Internet as part of the Library’s information services.
-Computer sessions are offered in 15, 30, and 60 minutes increments, depending on the station and there is a time limit of 3 hours per day.
-The 60-minute stations are for word processing only and have no Internet access.
+Computer sessions are offered in 15 and 60 minutes increments, depending on the station and there is a time limit of 3 hours per day.
 The library also provides wireless Internet access.

 By using any Internet computer in the Beverly Public Library, you agree to abide by the rules established in our Internet Use Policy and may lose your Internet privileges if you do not follow these rules.